-- Featured in the truly abysmal movie The Hunted, in which Tommy Lee Jones' character tracks Benicio Del Toro's character, using footprints left by the "untrackable" moccasins Del Toro's character is wearing.
+- Featured in The Hunted, in which Tommy Lee Jones' character tracks Benicio Del Toro's character, using footprints left by the "untrackable" moccasins Del Toro's character is wearing.
 Please note that no shoe is "untrackable" if someone is wearing it and walking.

 - Maverick: Maverick demonstrates this ability when he tracks the fake Indians and recognizes from near invisible tracks (the tracks were in the dusty layer covering a rocky path) that the horses are shod.
 He also parodies the "listen to the ground" approach, to get Miss Bransford to do the same.
 He can't actually do that.

 - Sniffers of Push kinda qualify in that they can tell everywhere an object has been and who has used it by sniffing.
 Justified because it's a psychic power.